-The obvious solution here would be to invite your peers to test your code while you’re still developing it.
+The apparent solution here would be to invite your peers to test your code while you're still developing it.
 Again, pairing up is a favorable method for solving this problem.
 As a matter of fact, testing specialists should be included in the development sprint from the earliest feasible meetings all the way to the last sprint reviews.
 Letting them come in as the last step of iteration will only hurt themselves and developers.

 Anti-Pattern #3: Junk in the Trunk

 Continuous Integration checklists demand that all code will be tested locally before pushing to mainline.
 Normally when developing code locally I run static code analysis and unit tests waiting for them to pass before creating a new commit.
 Then how can it be that some of my changes still introduce bugs and breaking changes even though all tests have passed and test coverage is flying high?